How To Prepare Your Dog For A Baby And Exact Steps That Worked For Us

 5. Be consistent.

-The quicker you set your standards and create a nurturing foundation for your dog(s) and baby, the easier it’s going to get.
-I mentioned this earlier too.
-Staying consistent is seriously so important during the early stages.
+The quicker you set your standards and create a nurturing foundation for your dog and newborn baby, the easier it’s going to get.
+Being consistent is very important.

 6. Exercise your dogs.